What Are Nut Allergies?

 - Nut extracts, like almond extract

-1. Ask your server.
-Foods that don't contain peanuts or tree nuts can get contaminated if they’re made in the same place or with the same equipment.
-It can also happen in restaurants that use lots of ingredients, and even in ice cream parlors if scoops or other equipment are shared.
+- Ask your server.
+Foods that don't have peanuts or tree nuts in them can still get contaminated if they’re made in the same place or with the same equipment as food that has the nuts.
+It can also happen in restaurants that use lots of ingredients, and even in ice cream parlors if equipment, like scoops, are shared.